denisecase/js-gui-pwa-fact/README.md

 ## Creating PWA Icons

 PWA can be installed.
-We need a lot of icons to handle all different devices.
+We need icons to handle different devices.

 ### 1. Create Initial Favicons